Chofoshi Primary School Borehole Project – Zambia

 The school and surrounding communities will be involved in every step of the project.
-It is a long held belief, that development without community engagement is not sustainable.
+It is a long-held belief, that development without community engagement is not sustainable.
 These boreholes have an expected lifetime of 50 years.
 It is the hope of many that the communities will sustain their borehole for that lifetime.

-The students’ will engaged in the process of sensitizing the community.
-Teachers will prepare a class on water, sanitation, and proper utilization of the borehole.
+The students will engage in the process of sensitizing the community.
+Teachers will prepare a class on the water, sanitation, and proper utilization of the borehole.
 Course discussions included information about boiling drinking water, chlorine usage, washing hands after latrine use and proper hygiene.
 Following the course, students will create sketches, poems, and songs of various scenarios around water and sanitation.
 The students will then showcase their creations to sensitize the community at large.
 The Mansa Municipal Council, the local project partner will be present at the showcase event to discuss maintenance topics and spare part prices.

 Chofoshi Primary School has formed a maintenance committee to monitor and protect the borehole.
-Teachers and the Parent Teacher Association will be involved in the committee and ensure proper regulation.
+Teachers and the Parent-Teacher Association will be involved in the committee and ensure proper regulation.
 This committee meets regularly to address any issues that arise.

-The committee will be responsible for determining hours of operation for the borehole and locking the borehole on off hours, as well as community fees.
+The committee will be responsible for determining hours of operation for the borehole and locking the borehole on off-hours, as well as community fees.
 All community fees will be safely secured for a spare parts fund.